Resource type: Report

 - Encourage the development of religious leaders from a wider range of ethnic backgrounds, in denominations where they are under-represented

-- Cultivate new leaders in different (including non-religious) walks of life who are dedicated to fostering social cohesion in increasingly diverse communities
+- Cultivate new leaders in different (including non-religious) walks of life who dedicate themselves to fostering social cohesion in increasingly diverse communities

 - Develop neutral shared spaces where citizens can engage in ‘face-to-face’ as well as more informal ‘side-by-side’ interfaith and cross-cultural encounters, on an equal footing, and proactively seek out opportunities to bring people together for such encounters